 That’s not the case here as you will not find any package for Arch/Manjaro on Chrome’s website.
 Fortunately, Google Chrome is available in AUR (Arch User Repository) for Arch and Arch-based distributions like Manjaro, EndeavourOS, Garuda Linux, Artix Linux, etc.

-To use AUR, you need an AUR Helper to download the package, build, and install Google Chrome.
+To use AUR, you need an AUR Helper to download the package, and build, and install Google Chrome.
 You can also install Google Chrome without any AUR Helper.
-Fortunately, Manjaro has an easy way built in.
+Fortunately, Manjaro has an easy way built-in.
 But I will cover every possible way in this tutorial.

 Method 1: Install Google Chrome Using Pamac Manager